scrthq/supplychaindata.exchange/schema/schema.md

 | `organization-type`  | Type of organization (e.g., supplier, retailer) | Required              |
 | `organizational-identifier`  | One of the accepted organizational-identifiers is required. (i.e., Legal Entity Identifier's LEI or GS1's GLN, etc.)  | Optional |

+> [!NOTE]
-A more complete organizational-identifier list is in progress and will be published in Q4 of 2024.
+> A more complete organizational-identifier list is in progress and will be published in Q4 of 2024.
 Please submit to this list by emailing shuya@opensupplyhub.org or through [this form submission](https://docs.google.com/forms/d/e/1FAIpQLSf5iJlmyyYj1QY2tH6IUmVTZL4samFfFglrHXyIh6BDKDc-Qg/viewform?usp=sf_link).

 ---